Research creates process that advances the field of carbon utilization.

 Ingenuity that began at UD

 The science behind these findings is electrochemistry, which utilizes electricity to produce chemical change.
 In previous research efforts, Jiao developed a special silver catalyst, which converts carbon dioxide to carbon monoxide.
-Next, he wanted to further upgrade carbon monoxide into multi-carbon products useful in the production of fuels, pharmaceuticals and more.
+Next, he wanted to further upgrade carbon monoxide into multi-carbon products useful in the production of fuels, pharmaceuticals, and more.

-“In the field of electrochemical carbon dioxide conversion, we were stuck with only four major products we can make using this technology: ethylene, ethanol, propanol, and, as we reported just a couple months ago in Nature Catalysis, acetate,” said Jiao.
+“In the field of electrochemical carbon dioxide conversion, we were stuck with only four major products we can make using this technology: ethylene, ethanol, propanol, and, as we reported just a couple of months ago in Nature Catalysis, acetate,” said Jiao.

 Nitrogen is the secret ingredient to unlock the potential of the system.
 The team used an electrochemical flow reactor that is typically fed with carbon dioxide or carbon monoxide, but this time they put in both carbon monoxide and ammonia, a compound that contains nitrogen.
 The nitrogen source interacts with the copper catalyst at the electrode-electrolyte interface, leading to the formation of carbon-nitrogen (CN) bonds.
 This process allowed the team to synthesize chemicals that had never before been made in this way, including amides, which can be used in pharmaceutical synthesis.
-Many pharmaceutical compounds contain nitrogen, and “this actually provides a unique way to build large molecules which contains nitrogen from simple carbon and nitrogen species,” said Jiao.
+Many pharmaceutical compounds contain nitrogen, and “this actually provides a unique way to build large molecules which contain nitrogen from simple carbon and nitrogen species,” said Jiao.

 At a meeting of the American Chemical Society, Jiao shared some of his preliminary findings with William A. Goddard III, principal investigator at the Joint Center for Artificial Photosynthesis at Caltech.
-Goddard, a world-leading expert who uses Quantum Mechanics to determine reaction mechanism and rates of such electrocatalytic processes, was very excited about this unexpected discovery and immediately set his team.
-Tao Cheng in the Goddard lab found that the new carbon-nitrogen bond coupling was an off-shoot of the mechanism that had been determined for the production of ethylene and ethanol, suggesting that Jiao might be able couple bonds other than CN.
+Goddard, a world-leading expert who uses Quantum Mechanics to determine reaction mechanisms and rates of such electrocatalytic processes, was very excited about this unexpected discovery and immediately set up his team.
+Tao Cheng in the Goddard lab found that the new carbon-nitrogen bond coupling was an off-shoot of the mechanism that had been determined for the production of ethylene and ethanol, suggesting that Jiao might be able to couple bonds other than CN.